elomasney/styled_v1/README.md

 - Sweet Alert popups have been implemented on all delete functionality, to alert user, and ask them to confirm the delete action, before proceeding with the delete process.
 - On all Admin CRUD functionality pages, it is designed that if the user is not admin, they will be redirected back to the sign in page.
 - Inbuilt Django validation has been utilised and check , for example, using form and model fields for data type validation and strings contains length validation, emailFields will only allow email input.
+- Custom 404 & 500 error pages were created and have a 'Back to Home' button, so users can easily navigate back to the Homepage.

 ## **Technologies Used**
 ### **_Languages_**